vvscode/docs/docs/number-lookup/number-lookup-enum-interface.md

 ---
 title: ENUM Interface
+excerpt: >-
-excerpt: 'Electronic Numbering Mapping - translate telephone numbers (E.164) into a format that can be used in Internet communications. '
+  Electronic Numbering Mapping - translate telephone numbers (E.164) into a format that can be used in Internet communications.
 next:
   pages:
     - number-lookup-http-interface